carms-ng/pathwaves/content/presenters/presenters.fr.md

         projets.
 Son travail s’est retrouvé dans le TIME, Forbes, The Guardian, au Festival de Cannes, à la New York Public Library et au Tribeca Film Festival.
+    - name: James Benjamin
+      description: James Benjamin is one of the owners of Breakglass Studios, where he works as a music producer, Grammy winning mixer and composer.
+He also serves as the host of Live Analog Dance Rhythms, and is involved in a number of his own musical and art projects.
+In March 2020, alongside partners Ian Cameron and Guillaume Sabourin, they launched TRANSMISSION MTL, a new and immersive Montreal based portal for the digestion of audio visual artistic work.
+      entity: Breakglass Studios
+      role: présentateur
+      pronouns: "  "
+      portrait:
+        image: /assets/james-benjamin.jpg
+        alt: "   "
+    - name: Ian Cameron
+      pronouns: "   "
+      role: présentateur
+      entity: "  "
+      description: Ian Cameron has made his career working where video and music intersect, from VR, art installations, video projections, art direction, and music videos, to live multi-camera direction, exploring new media has been a constant part of his practice.
+As a director, he has worked with the l’Orchestre Métropolitain, l’Orchestre symphonique de Montréal, I Musici de Montréal, as well as other soloists and ensembles.
+Ian has worked with artists in across an array of genres from Kendrick Lamar to Arcade Fire.
+He has also created video projections for many notable electronic acts.
+A musician himself, he is a founding member of multimedia band The National Parcs.
+      portrait:
+        image: /assets/ian-cameron.jpeg
+        alt: "    "
   cardLinkLabel: Ligne
 ---